Dcode99/Blockchain-Healthcare-Project/README.rst

 Prerequisites

 To run this demonstration, a system running Unbuntu and docker is needed, along with an installation of Python3, pip3, and the iroha python library.
+To install this project as a library, a version is available using "pip install pyhyperhealth".
+The PyPi link is available here: https://pypi.org/project/pyhyperhealth/#description

 Network Requirements

-To set up the network, simply run the network shell script as root user using "bash network.sh down" to clear the setup, and "bash network.sh up_1" to setup the main network.
-To restart the network, use the command "bash network.sh restart_1" as root.
+To set up the network, simply run the network shell script as root user using "bash pyhyperhealth/network.sh down" to clear the setup, and "bash pyhyperhealth/network.sh up_1" to setup the main network.
+To restart the network, use the command "bash pyhyperhealth/network.sh restart_1" as root.
 The peer-addition branch of the project requires specific machines and IP addresses, and it will not succeed without them.
 These can be edited if the user desires to use different IP addresses, or the multiple nodes branch can be used for local testing.
 The shell script is slightly different in some branches, make sure to look at the network.sh to determine which argument is needed.

 Python Exectuion